awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

 ## Example Task Definitions<a name="firelens-example-taskdefs"></a>

 The following are some example task definitions demonstrating common log routing options\.
+For more examples, see [Amazon ECS FireLens Examples](https://github.com/aws-samples/amazon-ecs-firelens-examples) on GitHub\.

 **Topics**
 + [Forwarding Logs to CloudWatch Logs](#firelens-example-cloudwatch)